yushiyangk/parsetypes/CONTRIBUTING.md

 ### Virtual environment

-Create the venv using `python -m venv .`.
+Create the venv using `python -m venv .venv`.

-To activate the venv, on Linux run `source Scripts/activate`, and on Windows run `Scripts/Activate.ps1` or `Scripts/activate.bat`.
+To activate the venv, on Linux run `source .venv/bin/activate`, and on Windows run `.venv/Scripts/Activate.ps1` or `.venv/Scripts/activate.bat`.

 Later, to deactivate the venv, run `deactivate`.